SerVB/hyperskill-projects/flashcards/flashcards.md

 [Printing data](https://hyperskill.org/learn/lesson/104662/).

 #### Description
-Implement a program that outputs a card and its description.
-You can use a card and a definition you like.
+Implement a program that outputs a card and its definition.
+You can print a card and a definition you like.

 #### How to submit?
 This stage is auto-graded.
 The grader will check that: